 If you or a loved one was injured after undergoing surgery, you have legal options that could be explained by a compassionate Michigan surgical errors lawyer.
 After a botched procedure—such as a wrong patient surgery or object left in a patient after surgery—you are likely to be traumatized and unaware of the extent of your rights.

-A skillful attorney could answer your questions and shoulder the burdens of a claim, so that you can focus on your recovery.
-To schedule a consultation, call Buckfire & Buckfire, P.C. today.
+A skillful attorney could answer your questions and shoulder the burdens of a claim so that you can focus on your recovery.
+To schedule a consultation, contact Buckfire Law Firm today.

 - 29000 Inkster Road